Bert Jones

 Bertram Hays Jones (born September 7, 1951) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Baltimore Colts and Los Angeles Rams.
 He was named the NFL Most Valuable Player in 1976 with the Colts.

-At Ruston High School in Ruston, Louisiana, he was given the nickname "The Ruston Rifle".
-Jones played college football at Louisiana State University (LSU).
+Jones played college football for the LSU Tigers, earning consensus All-American honors in 1972.
+He was selected by the Colts in the first round of the 1973 NFL draft with the second overall pick.
 He is the son of former NFL running back Dub Jones of the Cleveland Browns.
 In 2016, Jones was inducted into the College Football Hall of Fame.

+Biography

+Early years

+Bert Jones was born on September 7, 1951, in Ruston, Louisiana.
+His father, Dub Jones, was a halfback who played for ten years in the All-America Football Conference (AAFC) and National Football League (NFL).

+He attended Ruston High School where he was given the nickname "the Ruston Rifle".

 College

-Jones attended LSU in Baton Rouge, Louisiana, where he played for the LSU Tigers football team.
+Jones attended Louisiana State University (LSU) in Baton Rouge, Louisiana, where he played for the Tigers.
 While at LSU, Jones only started two games prior to the end of his junior year, but he started every game thereafter, leading LSU to a 12–2–1 record.

 In 1971, Jones threw for 945 yards with nine touchdowns and four interceptions while splitting time with Paul Lyons.
 Against the wishes of LSU fans, Jones was forced to share quarterback duties with Lyons because of Jones's bickering with head coach Charlie McClendon over signal calling.
 Lyons himself threw for over 800 yards and 11 touchdowns that year.

 In 1972 after taking over at quarterback, Jones threw for 1,446 yards with 14 touchdowns and seven interceptions on 199 pass attempts.
 Except for one week, LSU spent the entire season ranked in the AP Top 10.
 One of Jones's most famous moments came in the 1972 LSU vs. Ole Miss game, when he led LSU to a 17–16 last-second victory by hitting running back Brad Davis in the end zone for a touchdown as time expired.
-To this day, many believe that a clock malfunction on the previous play gave four seconds for Jones to complete the game-winning touchdown pass for LSU.
 After the season, Jones became the first quarterback in LSU history to be awarded consensus All-America honors.
 Jones also finished fourth in the vote for the Heisman Trophy and was named the national collegiate Player of the Year by The Sporting News.

 During his 17 games at LSU, Jones completed 52.6 percent of his passes for 3,225 yards and 28 touchdowns, which at the time was the most career passing yards and touchdowns of any quarterback in school history.

 In 2016, Jones was inducted into the College Football Hall of Fame.